-Therefore, the best way to avoid a bee attack is to remain calm and not fidget.
+Therefore, the best way to avoid a bee attack is to remain calm and avoid sudden movements.
 A sting is like suicide for bees.
-Once they sting, they will die as they can’t pull their stinger out without self-amputating.
+Once bees sting, they will die as they can’t pull their stinger out without self-amputating.
 No one wants to be stung by a bee, or at least not again if it occurred previously.
 The following are ways to avoid bee attacks or bee stings:

 Although most people believe that bees can smell fear directly, we’ve explored the true meaning behind their sense of smell.
 Bees smell chemicals we produce as a result of fear.

 Unfortunately for humans, bees perceive these pheromones as a threat, making them attack.
 They can invite more bees to sting the perceived threat through chemical signaling.
 At the sight of bees, ignore that impulse to swat.
 Instead, stay calm and follow the steps above.
 This will help you avoid bee attacks from other bees nearby.

 Jen’s a passionate environmentalist and sustainability expert.
 With a science degree from Babcock University Jen loves applying her research skills to craft editorial that connects with our global changemaker and readership audiences centered around topics including zero waste, sustainability, climate change, and biodiversity.